QuisPic/ae-zoom-plugin/README.md

 # Zoom Plug-in for After Effects
-Source code for the After Effects plug-in that comes with [Zoom](https://github.com/QuisPic/ae-zoom) script for Ae.
-The plug-in adds support for custom key bindings that can change zoom value of the active viewer inside After Effects.
+After Effects plug-in that comes with [Zoom](https://github.com/QuisPic/ae-zoom) script for Ae.
+The plug-in adds support for custom key bindings that can change zoom value of the active viewer.

 ## Please note
-This plug-in is supposed to be used together with [Zoom](https://github.com/QuisPic/ae-zoom) script.
+This plugin is intended to be used together with [Zoom](https://github.com/QuisPic/ae-zoom) script.
 You can add key bindings only using the script.
-The plug-in only reads existing key bindings that were added through the script.
+The plugin will only read existing key bindings added by the script.

 ## Dependencies
 * [Cmake 3.8.0+](https://www.cmake.org/download/)
 ## Building